UnomahaZombieBabies/ISQA3420/DFD_Dictionary.md

 >*Go between process for sending/receiving CPE information between NIST CPE and National Vulnerability Database*

 ###### Manage Project Information
 >*Go between process for sending/receiving project information between the Corporate Manager and SPDX DB*

 ## Data Stores
 ###### NIST CPE Information
 >*Store for all application classes mainly to be used in conjunction with the National Vulnerability Database*

-###### SPDX DB
+###### SPDX D
 >*Repository for all data regarding the development and deployment of an application*

 ###### National Vulnerabilty Database
 >*U.S. government repository of standards-based vulnerability management data represented using SCAP*